nirmaldev/musegan/README.md

 # MuseGAN

-This project was completely taken from the Musegan Team.
+This project was completely taken from the MuseGAN Project.
+It has been cited as well.
+Thank you.

 [MuseGAN](https://salu133445.github.io/musegan/) is a project on music generation.
 In a nutshell, the aim is to generate polyphonic music of multiple